William Cecil, 1st Baron Burghley: Sir Nicholas White

 The most prolonged of Cecil's surviving personal correspondences, lasting from 1566 until 1590, is with Sir Nicholas White, an Irish judge.
 It is contained in the State Papers Ireland 63 and Lansdowne MS. 102, but receives hardly a mention in the literature on Cecil.

-White had been a tutor to Cecil's children during his student days in London, and the correspondence suggests that he was held in lasting affection by the family.
-In the end, White fell into a Dublin controversy over the confessions of an intriguing priest, which threatened the authority of the Queen's deputised government in Ireland; out of caution, Cecil withdrew his longstanding protection and the judge was imprisoned in London and died soon after.
+White had been a tutor to Cecil's children during his law student days at Lincoln's Inn, and the correspondence suggests that he was held in lasting affection by the family.
+In the end, White fell into a Dublin controversy over the confessions of an intriguing priest, which threatened the authority of the Queen's deputised government in Ireland; out of caution, Cecil withdrew his longstanding protection, and White was imprisoned in London and died soon after.

 White's most remarked-upon service for Cecil is his report on his visit to Mary, Queen of Scots, in 1569, during the early years of her imprisonment.
-It was an acrimonious encounter in which he angrily refuted Mary's contention that Elizabeth was treating her harshly.
+It was an acrimonious encounter in which White angrily refuted Mary's contention that Elizabeth was treating her harshly.
 However, he admitted in his subsequent letter to Cecil that despite his hostility towards Mary, he had found her to be somewhat alluring and advised that she be kept under strict confinement for fear that she would have a similar impact on others.
 Elizabeth was jealous of her Scottish rival and, although he was at pains to stress that Mary in no way surpassed her in charm and beauty, White could well have forfeited his recently acquired favour had this relation been communicated to his queen; Cecil seems to have kept it from his royal mistress.

 In February 1581, White demonstrated his independence in council, refusing to sign a letter to the Queen regarding Sir Nicholas Malby's actions in the Munster rebellion since he was away in England during the deliberations of the meeting.
 Again, on 28 August 1582, White was accused of withholding his signature to conciliar deliberations on the actions of the deputy during the Pale rebellion.
 He continued to demonstrate his valuable insights to Burghley in regular correspondence throughout the period, including letters of December 1581 on the miseries of war, the need for temperate government, and his fear that the wild Irish were glad to see the weakness of English blood in Ireland.
 In a missive of 13 September 1582, White complained of the unfriendly dealings of Sir Lucas Dillon, his erstwhile companion and fellow Irish-born counsellor, stating they had been for a long time of 'contrary minds'.
-In spite of his sympathies for the native Irish he was apparently the author of an extraordinary trial by combat in September 1583 in which Teig MacGilpatrick O'Connor and Conor MacCormac O'Connor died.
+In spite of his sympathies for the native Irish, White was seemingly the author of an extraordinary trial by combat in September 1583 in which Teig MacGilpatrick O'Connor and Conor MacCormac O'Connor died.
 His usefulness as an Irish speaker and a nominal Protestant made White an essential Privy Counsellor for two decades.